 After visiting several prominent collectors of automatic music, he then added 1900-1950’s mechanical automatic music devices: the Wurlitzer LX orchestrion; Ramey Banjo Orchestra; KT Special; Mills Violano Virtuoso; player pianos; Mills Panoram; Scopitones and several jukeboxes.
 Sandy, a former guitar player is now a self-taught piano player.

-Vintage amusement park banners and unusual advertising add to the overall look, sense of excitement and energy!
+The many visitors who have visited the collection comment on the overall lively atmosphere as if they drifted into Coney Island.
+Vintage amusement park banners and unusual advertising pieces add to the sense of excitement and energy!

 Automatons have been popular for centuries with examples of simple devices dating as far back as 100BC.
 During the middle ages, automatons became more life-like, started aquiring human qualities and were used extensively by alchemists, magicians and psychics to illustrate their power.